elisachan/weatherservice/README.md

 https://whattheweather.herokuapp.com/ (it is a free dyno so may take some time to load)
 ### Time spent
 ~5
-How much time did you spend on the assignment?
-Normally, this is expressed in hours.

 ### Assumptions made
 Use this section to tell us about any assumptions that you made when creating your solution.